moondogeswap/moondoge-toolkit/packages/moondoge-uikit/README.md

-# 🥞 Pancake UIkit
+# 🥞 MoonDgoe UIkit

 [![Version](https://img.shields.io/npm/v/moondoge-uikit)](https://www.npmjs.com/package/moondoge-uikit) [![Size](https://img.shields.io/bundlephobia/min/moondoge-uikit)](https://www.npmjs.com/package/moondoge-uikit)

-Pancake UIkit is a set of React components and hooks used to build pages on Pancake's apps.
+MoonDoge UIkit is a set of React components and hooks used to build pages on MoonDgoe's apps.
 It also contains a theme file for dark and light mode.

 ## Install